broadway/snapshotting/README.md

 after an amount of time has passed.
 The `EventCountTrigger` implements the former strategy.

 ## Getting started
 This repository is just a library.
-It lacks (for now) implementations of the `SnapshottingEventStoreInterface` and the `SnapshotRepository`.
+It lacks (for now) implementations of the `SnapshotRepository`.

 For example if you want store your events and snapshots in a database using `doctrine/dbal` you will have to:

-* extend the `DBALEventStore` from [broadway/event-store-dbal](https://github.com/broadway/event-store-dbal)
-and implement the `SnapshottingEventStoreInterface` to query events that have been recorded since the last snapshot.

 * create a `DBALSnapshotRepository` implementing the `SnapshotRepository` to store and fetch snapshots.
 You wil have to figure out how to serialize your aggregate root.